leahjlou/react-filter-builder/README.md

-# cpr-query-builder
+# react-filter-builder

 A React component for building queries/filters.

 ![Demo](demo.gif)

-The `QueryBuilder` component provides a simple UI to build a query (or set of filters) for a data set, based on custom filters and operators.
+This component provides a simple UI to build a query (or set of filters) for a data set, based on custom filters and operators.

 It is intended to build [Json-Query-Language](https://github.com/CanopyTax/Json-Query-Language), but operators can be defined and handled however you want.

 ## Installation

-`npm install cpr-query-builder`
+`npm install react-filter-builder`

 For default styles, you'll also need to load the stylesheet `style.css`